simonmichael/hledger_site/Home.md

 - when renaming a page, try also to update the links to it
 - use the [_Sidebar](_Sidebar/_edit) to organize content.
 This is mirrored to the main [docs page](http://hledger.org/docs) hourly.
-We might include some external (non-wiki) links here, italicised.
+We might include some external (non-wiki) links here.
 - Dev Zone content is in the dev/ subdirectory.
 It has its own _Sidebar, which can only be edited via git.
 The subdirectory "dev/" does not appear in wiki links or urls.